4.6 Other Topics

 -

 View A — Because A is the primary obligor, B cannot be the primary obligor and therefore should not continue to recognize the liability for the UTB.
-In accordance with the consolidated return regulations, the liability is retained by A, and B is typically liable only if A becomes insolvent.
+In accordance with the tax law, the liability is retained by A, and B is typically liable only if A becomes insolvent.
 Accordingly, B no longer has an uncertain tax position under ASC 740 and would remove the liability with an offsetting credit to capital at the time of the spin-off.
 Company B would separately assess its contingent liability to the tax authority if A becomes insolvent under ASC 450.This view is consistent with the guidance in ASC 405-40 on obligations resulting from joint and several liability obligations, which can be applied by analogy even though income taxes are not within its scope.
 ASC 405-40-30-1 states:Obligations resulting from joint and several liability arrangements included in the scope of this Subtopic initially shall be measured as the sum of the following:

 - The amount the reporting entity agreed to pay on the basis of its arrangement among its co-obligors